emirhankarakoc/e-commerce/backend-springboot/README.md

 ### Creating an adress for buying

 - You need choose address to shipping.
 You can't buy without address and shipping method and ofc product...
+- Create an address from `POST /users/addresses` with your `jwt token`.
+If you don't use, you will get 401.
+So you have to log in.

+### Creating order
+- You must logged in for create an order.
+- Cart (Backend pulls your cart from your user id from jwt token.)
+- Address Id
+- Shipping Method Id
+- Card details (ownerName, expiration,cvv,cardNumber)

+### Listing your orders
+- `GET /orders/all` gives all your orders.
+So you need logged in for use this endpoint.
+- You also can see single order `GET /orders/{id}`
+- You can see order status:  `PREPARING,SENT,FINISHED`

 ## Contributing